haveanicedaymydear/Assistant-Autogen/instructions/partials/_smart_outcomes_rules.md

 1.  **Check for Hallucination (CRITICAL Error):** Compare the draft outcome to the source text.
 If the writer has added a specific **timeframe** or **metric** (e.g., "by the end of the term," "3 occasions per week") that was **NOT** explicitly stated in the source documents, this is a **CRITICAL** hallucination error.

-2.  **Check for Omission (MAJOR Error):** **Only if** no hallucination is found, check the reverse.
-If the source documents **DID** contain all the elements required for a SMART outcome but the writer **failed to synthesize them** into a single, SMART outcome, this is a **MAJOR** error.
+2.  **Check for Omission (Standard Error):** **Only if** no hallucination is found, check the reverse.
+If the source documents **DID** contain all the elements required for a SMART outcome but the writer **failed to synthesize them** into a single, SMART outcome, this is a **STANDARD** error.

-3.  **Check for Vagueness (NOT an Error):** If an outcome in the draft is not SMART (e.g., "To improve social skills") because the source text itself provided a non-SMART outcome, the writer has acted correctly by not inventing details.
+3.  **Check for Vagueness (NOT an Error if the SMART detail is not present in source documents):** If an outcome in the draft is not SMART (e.g., "To improve social skills") because the source text itself provided a non-SMART outcome, the writer has acted correctly by not inventing details.
 This is **NOT an error** and should not be flagged.